Mizziri/ffnn-stat-inferences/README.md

 `visualizations.py`.
 Illegal imports: None.

-### `sanity_check.py`
-Plots the model's predicted distribution and the ground truth distribution on the same plot so you can visualize its classification performance.

-Takes one command-line argument: the name of the model weights file.

-If `env.py`'s `NUM_DIMENSIONS` is 1, then `sanity_check.py` tests the model on
-each of the 9 distribution families.
-If `env.py`'s NUM_DIMENSIONS is 2, then
-`sanity_check.py` tests the model on all 81 possible permutation pairs.

 ### `generate_data.py`
 Generates train AND test data based on `CONFIG` in `env.py`, saves it to `data`.